yaronf/I-D/STAR-Request/draft-sheffer-acme-star-request.md

 ## STAR Protocol Authentication

-The STAR protocol allows its client to obtain certificates bearing the DNO's identity.
+The STAR protocol allows its client to obtain certificates bearing the IdO's identity.
 Therefore strong client authentication is mandatory.

-When multiple NDCs may connect to the same DNO, the STAR protocol's authentication MUST allow the DNO to distinguish between different NDCs, and the DNO MUST associate different Registration objects to different clients.
-Among other benefits, this allows the DNO to cancel a STAR registration for one of its clients instead of all of them.
+When multiple NDCs may connect to the same IdO, the STAR protocol's authentication MUST allow the IdO to distinguish between different NDCs, and the IdO MUST associate different Registration objects to different clients.
+Among other benefits, this allows the IdO to cancel a STAR registration for one of its clients instead of all of them.

 # Acknowledgments